mirl-ucsb/story/components/structures/README.md

 This folder contains CSV files that define the organizational structure of your Telar site.

-> **⚠️ Note for Google Sheets Users:**
-> If you're using the [Google Sheets integration](../../docs/google_sheets_integration/README.md), you **do not need to manually edit the CSV files in this folder**.
-The `fetch_google_sheets.py` script (or GitHub Actions workflow) will automatically fetch and update these CSVs from your Google Sheet.

 ## Purpose

-These CSV files are **source data** that define your site structure.
-If you're not using Google Sheets, you can edit them directly - they are human-readable and can be managed in spreadsheet applications like Excel or Google Sheets.
+These CSV files are **source data** that you edit directly.
+They are human-readable and can be managed in spreadsheet applications like Excel or Google Sheets.

 ## Files